Get E-Book

 on() and addListener()

-on(eventName, listener) and addListener(eventName, listener) are the same function.
-Literally - addListener is an alias assigned to the same method reference.
-Both push the listener onto the array for that event name.
-If no listeners exist yet, they store the function directly.
-If one listener already exists (stored as a bare function), they promote to a two-element array.
+on(eventName, listener) and addListener(eventName, listener) are the same function. addListener is an alias assigned to the same method reference.
+Both add the listener to the end of the listener set for that event name.
+If no listener exists yet, the function is stored directly.
+If one listener already exists as a bare function, the value is promoted to a two-element array.

 const ee = new EventEmitter();